Robert K. Moniot

 random, the odds that they are different colors will be exactly

-50-50.
-But what about other odds?
+But then, what about other odds?
 Can one

 fill the bag to achieve any desired odds from nil to certainty?